 Benefiting the Community

 The BCRP is actively engaged in the Boston community and committed to providing outstanding care to Boston's children.
 Both institutions are located near large urban areas with many families living at or below the poverty level.
 In many ways our institutions become community hospitals for residents from Roxbury, Dorchester and Mission Hill.
 The majority of children who live in Boston receive their primary health care from one of our institutions.
 Boston Medical Center is the largest provider of uncompensated care (Free Care) in Massachusetts and Children's Hospital's Primary Care Center (CHPCC) is the largest provider of pediatric primary care to children in the city, with 11,000 patients, 65% from inner city neighborhoods.
-Several rotations incorporate community experiences and resident engagement with the urban population as part of their curricula, including Adolescent Medicine, Child Development, and the Advocacy curriculum.
+In addition to serving Boston’s urban population in the BCRP’s hospitals and clinics, residents receive additional training and immersive community experiences in the Keystone quarter as part of the Advocacy, Adolescent Medicine, and Child Development curricula.

 Examples of Recent Resident Advocacy

 - Founded the “CIR Center for Social Determinants of Health” at Boston Medical Center, a resident-led, interdisciplinary group of providers whose shared mission is to address disparities in healthcare by improving awareness of the social determinants of health.

 - Founded “StreetCred”, a first-of-its-kind program to help parents of pediatric patients at Boston Medical Center file their taxes and receive tax credits to improve their financial stability and reduce the effects of child poverty on health.

 - Founded the Advocacy through Policy residency group to partner with the Boston Children’s Hospital Office of Government Affairs in advocating for policies to benefit child health.

 - Worked with the Center of Medicaid and Medicare Services on health policy issues at a federal level.